szelongq/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
 * You can remove all the employee’s tags by typing `t/` without specifying any tags after it.
 * The values you provide to the command must be valid.
-For information on which values are valid, you may refer to the table under the [`add` command](UserGuide.md#adding-an-employee-add) for more information.
+For information on which values are valid, you may refer to the [Command Table Format](UserGuide.md#command-format-table) for more information.
 * **NOTE:** The edit command is unable to directly edit the dates of leaves taken by employees.
   Refer to the `assignLeave` and `removeLeavesBefore` commands below instead to edit the dates.